How to Calculate Startup Costs

 Listing these out separately is good practice when starting a business and leads into the final piece to consider when determining startup costs.

-How much startup cash do you need?
+Calculating how much startup cash you need

 Many entrepreneurs decide they want to raise more cash than they need so they’ll have money left over for contingencies.
 While that makes good sense when you can do it, it is difficult to explain that to investors.
 Outside investors don’t want to give you more money than you need, because it’s their money.